 It's important to note that skin problems on our feet can be a sign of other health issues, and particularly people with diabetes, skin or circulation problems will want to discuss any foot care regimen with their doctor before beginning.
 If the cracks on your heels are very deep or bleeding, you'll also want to speak with your doctor.

-If like most of us, you're just suffering from worn and weathered skin, here is the routine I used to recently combat a very bad case of very dry and cracked skin on my heels.
+If like most of us, you're just suffering from worn and weathered skin, you should be able to smooth the skin on your heels without resorting to drastic measures.
+Here is the routine I used to recently combat a very bad case of dry and cracked skin on my heels.

-- Items like these are definitely NOT recommended for people with diabetes or circulation problems.
-There are other products that are similar to this metal file, but I opted for this one because it was easy to find and very cheap - about $4 (U.S) at Target.
+Dr. Scholl's Callus Reducer : Items like these are definitely NOT recommended for people with diabetes or circulation problems.
+There are other products that are similar to this metal file, but I opted for this one because it was easy to find and very cheap, at about $4 (U.S) at Target.
 It does not have a sandpaper surface, nor does it have holes in it.
 Rather, it has raised metal bumps - small on one side, and larger on the other.

 A similar product is the Diamancel Diamond File For Foot Calluses #20.
 It runs about $40 (U.S), and though I've never used it, it's received rave reviews, and is apparently top notch for removing callouses or thick, cracked skin.